 115.32 Volunteer and contractor training Auditor Overall Determination: Meets Standard Auditor Discussion The facility only has one contractor, the medical provider.
-She stated she knew the basics - that there was a zero tolerance policy and to report any reports of sexual assault or harassment to the Jail Administrator.
-There was no documented training for this contractor.
-CORRECTIVE ACTION: The auditor required RCJ provide documented evidence of basic PREA training provided to the medical provider to include both the training outline or materials and a signed acknowledgment of understanding of the training received.
-The RCJ provided the requested documentation to include both basic PREA training and specialized training for medical providers.
-The nurse completed the NIC's PREA: Medical Health Care for Sexual Assault Victims in a Confinement Setting.
+She stated she knew the basics - that there was a zero-tolerance policy and to report any reports of sexual assault or harassment to the Jail Administrator.
+She completed basic PREA training and specialized training for medical providers.
+There is one religious volunteer.
+The auditor was not provided training provided to the religious volunteer.
+CORRECTIVE ACTION: The religious volunteer has not participated in services at the facility since the onset of COVID.
+If he does resume these services, the facility will refresh his PREA training prior to providing religious services to inmates.